 Affordable housing coupled with strong household incomes could be why Michigan has the 4th highest percentage of owner occupied housing in the nation.
 In fact, in the Wolverine State, the typical home value is $121,700, or $55,000 less than the national median of $176,700, yet the median income of $48,273 is only slightly less than the U.S. norm of $52,250.
 That means Michigan homeowners spend about $27.5% of their income on housing related expenses, which is 4% less than the country’s average of 31.6%, and ranks Michigan 33rd for the most affordable state for income to housing cost ratio.
 In Michigan, about 70 percent of houses are owner occupied, compared to the national average of 61.3%.

 Lowering your Michigan homeowners insurance premium could reduce your home ownership expenses even more.
-Call 855-462-2213 to compare your current policy to others on the market to find out if you can get a more competitively priced policy.
+Call [mapi-phone-link /] to compare your current policy to others on the market to find out if you can get a more competitively priced policy.

 Insurance companies look at a range of factors when determining the cost of your home insurance policy.
 They start with information about your home and your area, including local building costs, crime rates, the size of your home, and the year it was built.
-Premiums can also be affected by environmental factors, such as the likelihood of floods, tornadoes, or earthquakes in your region.
-A range of other factors can also impact your insurance premiums—like your credit score or home add-ons such as a swimming pool, guest house, or private deck.
+Premiums can also be affected by environmental factors, such as the likelihood of tornado, earthquake, or flood damage occurring in your region.
+A range of other factors can also impact your insurance premiums like your credit score or home add-ons such as a swimming pool, guest house, or private deck.

 The majority of Michigan home insurance companies have multiple coverage options to pick between; here are a couple of those options: